Previous Page Next Page

 Physical abuse is defined as any of the following:

-• Failure to make a reasonable effort to prevent an action by another person that results in physical injury that results in substantial harm to the child.
+• Failure to make a reasonable effort to prevent an action by another person that results in physical injury and substantial harm to the child.

-• The current use by a person of a controlled substance in a manner or to the extent that the use results in physical injury to a child.
+• The current use of a controlled substance in a manner or to the extent that the use results in physical injury to a child.

-• Causing, expressly permitting, or encouraging a child to use a controlled substance.
+• Causing, expressly allowing, or encouraging a child to use a controlled substance.

-Minor incidents of physical discipline that have not resulted in physical injury are considered standards compliance issues (that is, violations of DCR’s minimum standard rules in the Texas Administrative Code).
+Minor incidents of physical discipline that do not result in physical injury are considered standards compliance issues (that is, violations of Day Care Regulation’s minimum standard rules in the Texas Administrative Code).

 8313 Sexual Abuse (SXAB)